-Since March, many clinical trials in the United States have been forced to halt procedures due to the novel coronavirus outbreak.
-If you’re thinking about participating in a clinical trial in the next few weeks or months, you might wonder, “Are clinical trials safe during the COVID-19 pandemic?”
+Since March, many clinical research studys in the United States have been forced to halt procedures due to the novel coronavirus outbreak.
+If you’re thinking about participating in a clinical research study in the next few weeks or months, you might wonder, “Are clinical research studys safe during the COVID-19 pandemic?”
 To ease your fears, we encourage you to explore the safety measures that clinical research organizations (CROs) are putting in place to safeguard their employees and trial participants.
 To ensure that promising therapies are still able to move forward in this uncertain time, CROs are adapting their standard processes, technologies, and training.
-It may be challenging, but it’s certainly not impossible to continue conducting clinical trials through a pandemic.
+It may be challenging, but it’s certainly not impossible to continue conducting clinical research studys through a pandemic.

-Are Clinical Trials Safe During the COVID-19 Outbreak?
+Are clinical research studys Safe During the COVID-19 Outbreak?

 The answer to this question depends heavily on the clinical research organization performing the trials.
-So if you’re exploring the possibility of participating in a clinical trial, you need to learn how that specific clinical site is adapting its protocols.
+So if you’re exploring the possibility of participating in a clinical research study, you need to learn how that specific clinical site is adapting its protocols.
 Explore how the site is changing employee procedures, facility sanitation, and trial routines.
 If you have any questions, don’t hesitate to contact the trial coordinator for more information.
-You deserve to have complete peace of mind regarding your health and safety before you agree to take part in a clinical trial.
+You deserve to have complete peace of mind regarding your health and safety before you agree to take part in a clinical research study.

 How QPS Is Adapting Its Procedures